guilhemmarchand/trackme/docs/userguide.rst

 These interfaces are called unified as their main purpose is to provide a central place in the UI where the modification of the main key parameters would be achieved.

+In this screens, you will define the priority level assignment, modify the lagging policy, manage logical groups, etc.

 Data source unified update
 --------------------------